 Rat City Studios: Building Community Through Clay!

-Rat City Studios is a residential home property.
-The day-light basement of her home hold her workspace, two rental studios, kitchenette, packing-and-shipping room and a shop bathroom.
+Rat City Studios is a residential property.
+The day-light basement of the house holds her workspace, rental studios, kitchenette, packing-and-shipping room and a shop bathroom.
 A covered kiln and outdoor project area separates these two buildings.
-Surrounding them all are green spaces holding raised beds, beehives, chickens, pizza oven, fire-ring, and perennial gardens.
+Surrounding them all are green spaces holding raised beds, beehives, chicken coop, pizza oven, fire-ring, and perennial gardens.

 Join the Rat Race!

 How did Rat City Studios get its name? (link)

 Learn about the studio through our Year End Review